Injuries are the leading cause of death for children in the United States, according to the CDC.

 Many of these injuries happen at home, where we expect our families to be safest.

-"Many parents just can't imagine it could happen to them, but it happens far too often," says Jill Lucas Drakeford, coordinator of Carilion Children's Safe Kids Southwest Virginia program.
-"But the good news is, we know how to prevent these injuries, and that means parents can take these simple steps to protect their kids."
+"Many parents just can't imagine it could happen to them, but it happens far too often," says Kathryn Bass, M.D., a Carilion Children’s pediatric surgeon with expertise in pediatric trauma.
+“But the good news is, we know how to prevent these injuries, and that means parents can take these simple steps to protect their kids."

 Make Windows Safer